 The radius bone goes from your elbow to your wrist.
-The radial head is the top of the radial bone, just below your elbow.
+The radial head is at the top of the radius bone, just below your elbow.
 A fracture is a break in your bone.

-The most common cause of a radial head fracture is breaking a fall with an outstretched arm.
+The most common cause of a radial head fracture is falling with an outstretched arm.

-You may have pain and swelling for 1 - 2 weeks.
+You may have pain and swelling for 1 to 2 weeks.

 If your break is more severe, you may need to see a bone doctor (orthopedic surgeon).
 Some fractures require surgery to:

 - Insert pins and plates to hold your bones in place

 - Replace the broken piece with a metal part

 - Repair torn ligaments (tissues that connect bones)

 Depending on how severe your fracture is and on other factors, you may not have full range of motion after you recover.
 Most fractures heal well in 6 to 8 weeks.

 To help with pain and swelling: